Workers’ Compensation Attorney Jacksonville

 - The extent of your disability – and whether or not you will be able to return to work

 - How reasonable your medical treatments are and whether or not the insurer should pay for those treatments

 After the medical examinations and any potential hearings have completed, the workers’ compensation company will classify your level of disability.
 They will then decide how much compensation you are entitled to – including medical benefits, wages, etc. After your classification is complete, payments will begin.

 Payments for medical treatments will go straight from the insurer to the medical provider, while all lost wage benefits will go straight to you.

-While it seems straightforward, the process for filing for and receiving workers compensation benefits is extremely complex.
-You can save yourself the hassle or risk of denials just by having a Jacksonville workers compensation attorney by your side.
-The team at Hardesty, Tyde, Green & Ashton can help you with your claim.
-If you were injured at work, call us today to schedule a no obligation consultation by dialing 904-398-2212.
+While it seems straightforward, the process for filing for and receiving workers’ compensation benefits is extremely complex.
+You can save yourself the hassle or risk of denials just by having a Jacksonville workers’ compensation attorney by your side.
+The team at Hardesty, Tyde & Ashton P.A.can help you with your claim.
+If you were injured at work, call us today to schedule a no-obligation consultation by dialing 904-414-4906.